qsona/time-master/README.md

-Configure (delay or freeze) JavaScript's clock
+Configure (forward, rewind or freeze) JavaScript's clock

 Currently, it only supports Node.js.
 Any pull requests are welcomed.